 > See Istanbul, the Meditteranean region, and central Anatolia (Cappadocia)

-> Cruise down the Bosphorus before flying to Antalya
+> Cruise down the Bosphorus before flying to Cappadocia

-> Goreme Open Air Museum is included in your itinerary and is the most important site in Cappadocia
+> Visit to the Goreme Open Air Museum is included in your itinerary and is the most important site in Cappadocia

 Best time to go